largebinarynumbers/bitonator.github.io/_posts/2017-01-12-MVMC-model-view-manager-controller-architecture.markdown

 Then I'll build my controller which will focus on stuff like authenticating the requests, parsing parameters and so on.

-Just to show off that I've come up with this (ahem!) brilliant plan, I'm giving myself a spot right next to MVC, and calling this architecture pattern, the Model-View-Manager-Controller architecture :P
+This new layer, I'm calling a `manager` since the words manager and business-logic ironically go together.

-Just kidding, I'm just trying to help fellow devs out here.
+Hence the name, MVMC, or Model-View-Manager-Controller architecture.

 Give it a shot in your next project and let me know what you think.